- City Departments

-If your renewal date is after October 1, 2016, check the "CRS Discount" line near the bottom.
-If you’re not seeing a discount amount, you should contact your flood insurance agent.
-If your renewal date or payment date was prior to October 1, 2016, this discount won’t apply.
-Even if your effective date is after October 1, it won’t apply.
+If your renewal date is after October 1, 2020, check the "CRS Discount" line near the bottom.
+If you do not see a discount amount, you should contact your flood insurance agent.
+If your renewal date or payment date was before October 1, 2020, this discount may read "Class 7," which would have been appropriate at that time.

-- Policy holders within type "AE" or "VE" flood zones will automatically receive a 15% discount off their rates (not off any accompanying policy fees).
+- Policyholders within type "AE," "AO" or "VE" flood zones will automatically receive a 25% discount off their rates (not of any accompanying policy fees).

-- Those policy holders in type "X" flood zones - where flood insurance is already very inexpensive - will receive a 5% discount off their rates.
+- Policyholders in type "X" flood zones - where flood insurance is already very inexpensive - aren't eligible for CRS discounts.